TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_mks_sgen_l_1_connected_sbc.md

 ### Prepare the Raspberry Pi

-Follow the instructions detailed [here](https://github.com/gloomyandy/RepRapFirmware/wiki/SBC-LPC-Stable) for Stable builds
+Follow the instructions detailed [here](mydoc_lpc_sbc.html).

 ### BOM

 * 5 x 100R resistor
-* jumpers or other ways of connecting to the SKR
+* jumpers or other ways of connecting to the MKS SGen L v1.0

 ### Connecting the SBC to the MKS SGen L v1.0